appwrite/docs/README.md

 ## 🚀 Contributing
 1. Clone the repository
 2. Update, add, or fix current docs
-3. Once content is ready, raise a PR
+3. Once the content is ready, raise a PR

 ### Content Guidelines
 - Use proper title hierarchy (h1-h6) and valid HTML